 Save Money By Using Cloth Nappies

-Your motivation for wanting to use cloth nappies may be purely environmental, however many parents are also moving towards reusable options to save money.
-In fact, a recent Census conducted by The Nappy Gurus found money saving to be a motivation for 63% of the respondents using reusable nappies¹.
+Your motivation for wanting to use reusable nappies may be purely environmental, however many parents are also moving towards reusable options to save money.
+In fact, a recent Census conducted by The Nappy Gurus found money saving to be a motivation for 58% of the respondents using reusable nappies¹.

 It is no secret that disposable nappies are a big financial commitment.
-For at least 2.5 years, you will be adding a pack or two of nappies to your weekly shop, and £5 here or £10 there can really add up.
+For an average of 3 years, you will be adding a pack or two of nappies to your weekly shop, and £5 here or £10 there can really add up.

-By the time your child is out of nappies, you will have spent over £1200 in single use nappies, bags and wipes².
-With nothing to show for it.
+By the time your child is out of nappies, you will have spent almost £1200 in single use nappies, bags and wipes².
+With absolutely nothing to show for it.